 Time to leave the class.
 Make sure everything is put away and the students have gathered their belongings.
 Have them line up at the door and place yourself between the door and the students.
-For each student hold up the worksheet from today's lesson and ask them some fruit and colors.
+For each student hold up the worksheet from today's lesson and ask them to say some of the numbers on it.

 When they count correctly say goodbye and let them leave.
 If they make a mistake, have them go back to the end of the line - they will have to try again once they reach the front!

-- All flashcards, worksheets, craft sheets, readers and songs used in this lesson plan can be downloaded at eslkidstuff.com/esl-kids-lesson-plans.html - More free Lesson Plans are available at eslkidstuff.com/esl-kids-lesson- plans.html
+More free Lesson Plans are available at eslkidstuff.com/esl-kids-lesson-plans.html